 Today, Columbia Neuroscience is broad, with 70 labs associated with 15 different departments.
 Cumulatively, the Columbia neuroscience community of world-class neurobiologists generates more research funding than any other group in the country.
 Among them are two Nobel Prize winners, KIBS Director Eric Kandel (2000) and KIBS Investigator Richard Axel (2004); 11 Howard Hughes Medical Institute investigators; eight members of the National Academy of Sciences; and 13 members of the Institute of Medicine of the National Academies.
 The textbook Principles of Neural Science counts numerous Columbia faculty as co-authors, is the most widely used neuroscience text in the world.

 Columbia’s prominence in the world of neurological research has been enhanced in recent years with the founding of KIBS in 2004 and the establishment of the Mortimer B. Zuckerman Mind Brain Behavior Institute (MBBI), first announced in 2004 as part of the University’s 250th anniversary celebration and endowed by Mort Zuckerman in 2012.
-In 2006, Columbia received a $200 million gift to construct the Jerome L. Greene Science Center, projected to open in 2016, which will serve as the physical home for Kavli and Z-MBBI, and the epicenter of brain research in the 21st century.
+In 2006, Columbia received a $200 million gift to construct the Jerome L. Greene Science Center, opened in 2017, serves as the physical home for Kavli and Z-MBBI, and the epicenter of brain research in the 21st century.